There are 2 things that most companies do a terrible job of when hiring.

 Let’s address the first one first…

 Job postings are a marketing vehicle.
-In fact, I’d argue that the marketing function should sign off on all job postings.
+I’d argue that the marketing function should sign off on all job postings.
 They are an external communication piece that talks about the company as much as any other marketing piece.

 Make sense?
 Writing a compelling job posting will help you draw more (and better) applicants.
 Take it seriously and take your time.